wyongqiing/tp/docs/DeveloperGuide.md

 Given below are instructions to test the app manually.

-<div markdown="span" class="alert alert-info">:information_source: **Note:** These instructions only provide a starting point for testers to work on;
+<div markdown="span" class="alert alert-info">Note: These instructions only provide a starting point for testers to work on;
-testers are expected to do more *exploratory* testing.
+testers are expected to do more exploratory testing.

 </div>